DOG TAGS ARE IN! Come and register your dog!

 P.O.
 Box 607, 134 East Main Street, Bradford, NH 03221

 Our Office will be open the 2nd and 4th Saturday of each month unless otherwise stated.
-See below for Scheduled Sats.
+See below for Scheduled Saturdays and holidays.

 To help familiarize you with the Town of Bradford’s Town Clerk/Tax Collector’s Office, here is some general information you need to know.
 The Town Clerk’s Office registers automobiles, trucks, RVs, boats, all other watercraft, trailers, motorcycles and ATVs.